 When you are trying to get your son’s attention or ask him to do something, always count to ten before you get frustrated by a lack of response or make the request a second time: Boys like to compartmentalize, so they always need a few moments to process what you say and get into a “new” compartment.
 (I think he would probably agree that this goes for “big boys,” aka dads, as well!)

-Enter to Win One Digital Copy of Heroes of the Bible Lego Challenge & Character Study from Tauna Meyer of Proverbial Homemaker.
+Heroes of the Bible Lego Challenge & Character Study by Tauna Meyer of Proverbial Homemaker.

 Amy is a Jesus follower, wife, mom.
 Sister, daughter, budding activist, friend.
 When she’s not driving the family taxi, chatting with someone over coffee, or devouring popcorn and good books, she likes to write for her blog, More Like Grace, where you can find encouragement and resources for building a grace-based heart and home.